nickela125/japanese-study/Anki.md

 Todo: Details about the official Anki and fake ones.

+https://www.youtube.com/watch?v=lc-1cJbMRk8 (video with info on settings for Anki.
+Don't get overwhelmed the opinionated info they include about what decks you should be using.
+Just keep it simple.
+Assuming you are doing Genki, use Anki to help you learn the vocab and sentences.
+Done.)

+Tips for using the pre-made deck:
+- Browse -> Select decks for the Levels you aren't up to yet -> ctrl / cmd + a to select all the cards in this deck -> ctrl / cmd + J to suspend these

 Below are some helpful tips for you to get the most out of your Anki flashcards.
 Remember that the more work you put into recalling your cards (think: typing your answers), the better you will learn them.

 ## Table of contents